General Overview

 Measurement Strategy

-The measurement strategy for a liquid-to-liquid heat exchanger is to measure the supply stream flow through the heat exchanger and the temperatures at the supply stream inlet and outlet of the heat exchanger.
-The flow rate can be measured at the supply stream pump if one is used in the system.
-Measurement points are generically represented in Figure 1.
+The measurement strategy for a liquid-to-liquid heat exchanger involves measuring the supply stream flow through the heat exchanger and the temperatures at the supply stream inlet and outlet.
+If a pump is used in the system, the flow rate can be measured at the supply stream pump Measurement locations are generically represented in Figure 1.

 Measurement Equipment

-The general methodology for quantifying the useful energy supplied by a liquid-to-liquid heat exchanger is determined by the differential of temperature and rate of flow of the supply stream.
+The general methodology for quantifying the useful energy supplied by a liquid-to-liquid heat exchanger is determined by the temperature differential and flow rate of the supply stream.
 These values are multiplied by the heat capacity and density of the liquid (e.g., water, water-glycol mix) to find the energy flow rate.
 The energy flow rate can be regressed against a controlling variable (such as outdoor air, pump runtime or flow rate) to develop a regression model.
-Depending on the variability of operations, daily or weekly models may be developed to better characterize the component.
+Depending on operational variability, daily or weekly models may be developed to better characterize the component.

 Further Reading